duchungluu/nordcloud-gcp/README.md

 # TO DO :rocket:

-0. Spinnaker for dev/stage/release; canary, blue/green deployment || Cloud Build for CI/CD
+0. Spinnaker for dev/stage/release; canary, blue/green deployment

 1. Terraform to provision the whole thing